Székelys: Genetics

-A study estimating possible Inner Asian admixture among nearly 500 Hungarians based on paternal lineages only, estimated it at 5.1% in Hungary, at 7.4% in Székelys and at 6.3% at Csangos.
+A study estimating possible Inner Asian admixture among nearly 500 Hungarians based on paternal lineages only, estimated it at 5.1% in Hungary, at 7.4% in Székelys and at 6.3% at Csángós.
 It has boldly been noted that this is an upper limit by deep SNPs and that the main haplogroups responsible for that contribution are J2-M172 (negative M47, M67, L24, M12), J2-L24, R1a-Z93, Q-M242 and E-M78, the last of which is typically European, while N is still negligible (1.7%).
-In an attempt to divide N into subgroups L1034 and L708, some Hungarian, Sekler, and Uzbek samples were found to be L1034 SNP positive, while all Mongolians, Buryats, Khanty, Finnish, and Roma samples showed a negative result for this marker.
-The 2500 years old SNP L1034 was found typical for Mansi and Hungarians, the closest linguistic relatives.
+In an attempt to divide N into subgroups L1034 and L708, some Hungarian, Székely, and Uzbek samples were found to be L1034 SNP positive, while all Mongolians, Buryats, Khanty, Finnish, and Roma samples showed a negative result for this marker.
+The 2,500-year-old SNP L1034 was found typical for Mansi and Hungarians, the closest linguistic relatives.

 Demographics

 The Székely live mainly in Harghita, Covasna and Mureș counties.
 They identify themselves as Hungarians, but they maintain a somewhat distinct ethnic identity from other Hungarians.
 Hungarians form a majority of the population in the counties of Covasna and Harghita.
 They were estimated to number about 860,000 in the 1970s and are officially recognized as a distinct minority group by the Romanian government.

 The Székelys of Bukovina, today settled mostly in Vojvodina and southern Hungary, form a culturally separate group with its own history.